alzimmermsft/java-sdk-docs/asynchronous_programming.md

 # Asynchronous programming

-When we started re-designing the [new Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases), we initially only offered asynchronous clients for interacting with Azure services.
-These clients would have only provided asynchronous, non-blocking APIs that are ideal for network operations, as they do not block threads waiting to get a response from the service.
-Our goal was to enable application developers using Azure SDK to utilize their system resources efficiently to build scalable applications.
-When we conducted user studies, we realized that it was important to include synchronous clients to cater to a wider audience, and also make our client libraries [approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) for users not familiar with asynchronous programming.
-So, all new Azure SDK for Java offers both asynchronous and synchronous clients.
-We do, however, recommend using the asynchronous clients for production systems to maximize the utilization of your system resources.
-In this post we'll cover basic reactive programming concepts that developers using Azure SDK for Java can apply to quickly get started on using async clients.
+When the Azure SDK team started to architect the redesign of the [new Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases), initially only non-blocking, asynchronous APIs were to be offered to developers for interacting with Azure services.
+Doing so would enable application developers using Azure SDK to utilize their system resources efficiently to build scalable applications.
+However, when the Azure SDK team conducted user studies, it was quickly realized that it was important to include synchronous clients to cater to a wider audience, and also make our client libraries [approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) for users not familiar with asynchronous programming.
+Given this, all Java client libraries in the Azure SDK for Java offers both asynchronous and synchronous clients.
+It is, however, recommended to use the asynchronous clients for production systems to maximize the utilization of system resources.

 ## Reactive Streams